RenaudWasTaken/cdi/SPEC.md

     "kind": "<name>",
     "container-runtime": ["<container-runtime-name>"], (optional)

-    "devices": [
+    "cdiDevices": [
         {
             "name": "<name>",
             "nameShort": ["<short-name>", "<short-name>"], (optional)

             // Same as the below containerSpec field.
             // This field should only be applied to the Container's OCI spec
-            // if the device is specified on the CLI.
+            // if that specific device is requested.
             "containerSpec": { ... }
         }
     ],